 - From the list of Downloaded Surveys, you can select a survey and goto the Download Maps page.

-- The Layers menu can be used to select the map layer you wish to download – typically your site map/plan or OpenStreetMap
+- The Layers menu can be used to select the map layer you wish to download – typically your site map/plan, Google or OpenStreetMap.

 - Pan and zoom to the appropriate section of the map.